-- (1) "Gross" means the total area of properties in which Athabasca has a working interest.
-"Net" means the total area in which Athabasca has an interest multiplied by the working interest owned by Athabasca. - (2) Excludes certain non-oil sands acreage held by Athabasca in formations under and adjacent to the same surface area as Athabasca's oil sands leases.
-Athabasca measures its land acreage based on the leases, licenses and permits granted by the Crown, as specified within the applicable legal documentation.
+- (1) "Gross" means the total area of properties in which Athabasca has a working interest. - (2) "Net" means the total area in which Athabasca has an interest multiplied by the working interest owned by Athabasca.

 Significant Factors and Uncertainties Relevant to Properties with No Attributed Reserves